1730

 Molly houses and cruising areas

-This ‘unmentionable’ sin turned out not to be the only case and the tower of the cathedral turned out not to be the only place where men made love.
+Wilts’s testimony led to the discovery of a broader network of men engaging in sodomy.
+This ‘unmentionable’ sin turned out not to be the only case and the tower of the cathedral not to be the only place.
 With the arrest of Gilles van Baden – the court found – “the thread of a tangle of this impiety” had been discovered.
 The court records paint a picture of a network of sodomites who met in inns or molly houses (lolhuysen).
-In Utrecht were mentioned: molly house ‘The Lively Death’ somewhere near the current Central Station, molly house ‘Vredenburg Castle’ behind the current town hall and the molly house of Hendrick Coopman outside the Tolsteeg gate.
-At Coopman’s, men met and ‘weak things were made stiff’ in a separate room for men.
-Outside the molly houses, men met in open-air cruising areas, such as in the Pandhof next to the cathedral (Domkerk) and on the city’s fortifications.
-Sodomites sometimes called each other ‘nephew’ or ‘cousin’.
-Various researchers regard the existence of a language, culture and networks as the first traces of something like a modern ‘gay identity’.
+In Utrecht, these included the molly house “The Lively Death,” near the present-day Central Station, “Vredenburg Castle” behind the town hall, and the house of Hendrick Coopman near the Tolsteeg gate.
+In Coopman’s house, men gathered in a room where sexual acts were reportedly performed.
+In addition to these indoor spaces, men also met in open-air cruising areas, such as the Pandhof next to the Domkerk (Cathedral) and along the city’s fortifications.
+Some men referred to each other as “nephew” or “cousin,” which researchers suggest may have been part of a nascent “gay” identity and culture.

 Tribade